National Center for Research in Geography Education (NCRGE)

 GEOGRAPHY THAT SOCIETY NEEDS

-We seek submissions that illustrate the multiple ways geography develops human capability and prepares the future workforce across business, government, and nonprofit sectors.
+Submissions that illustrate the multiple ways geography develops human capability and prepares the future workforce across business, government, and nonprofit sectors.
 Presentations will explain and guide participants on how geography can contribute to inform society and promote a new geography for greater appreciation of our Earth and way of life.
 Potential topics include:

 - Significance of Powerful Geography for workforce development.